Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Introduction

-Nevertheless, such maps, which descend to $\mathscr{M}_d^k$, are of the utmost arithmetic importance since they satisfy $h_{\mathrm{crit}}(f)=0$ (in dimension $1$, it is known that the converse is true by Northcott's property, for $k>1$, this is an open and important problem).
-This raises the following theorem: \begin{Theorem}[Sparsity of PCF maps] Fix two integers $k,d\geq2$.
-There exists a strict subvariety $V_d^k\subsetneq \mathrm{End}_d^k$ such that any PCF endomorphism $f$ is contained in $V_d^k$. \end{Theorem} Such result was conjectured by Ingram, Ramadas and Silverman in \cite{IRS} where they show that $\{f \in\mathrm{End}_d^k, \ f^n(\mathrm{Crit}(f))= f^m(\mathrm{Crit}(f))\}$ is not Zariski dense for $m\in \{0, 1, 2\}$ and $d\geq 3$.
-Our approach is inspired by Kühne's Relative Equidistribution~\cite{Kuhne} on families of abelian varieties defined over a number field $\mathbb{K}$ which we generalize to the setting of families of polarized endomorphisms using the arithmetic equidistribution theorem of the first author \cite{Good-height} and Theorem~\ref{tm:critical-ample-height} (see also \cite{YZ-adelic}).
+Furthermore, since being PCF is invariant by conjugacy, such maps define elements of $\mathscr{M}_d^k$ since being PCF is invariant by conjugacy, and are of the utmost arithmetic importance since they satisfy $h_{\mathrm{crit}}(f)=0$ when they are defined over $\bar{\Q}$ (in dimension $1$, it is known that the converse is true by Northcott's property, for $k>1$, this is an open and important problem).
+This motivates the following theorem: \begin{Theorem}[Sparsity of PCF maps] Fix two integers $k,d\geq2$.
+There exists a strict subvariety $V_d^k\subsetneq \mathrm{End}_d^k$ such that any PCF endomorphism $f$ is contained in $V_d^k$. \end{Theorem} Such a result was conjectured by Ingram, Ramadas and Silverman in \cite{IRS}, who showed that $\{f \in\mathrm{End}_d^k, \ f^n(\mathrm{Crit}(f))= f^m(\mathrm{Crit}(f))\}$ is not Zariski dense for $m\in \{0, 1, 2\}$ and $d\geq 3$.
+Our approach is inspired by K\"uhne's Relative Equidistribution~\cite{Kuhne} on families of abelian varieties defined over a number field $\mathbb{K}$ which we generalize to the setting of families of polarized endomorphisms using the arithmetic equidistribution theorem of the first author \cite{Good-height} and Theorem~\ref{tm:critical-ample-height} (again, we stress that the arithmetic equidistribution result that we need was already proved by Yuan and Zhang \cite{YZ-adelic} using the properties of metrics on the Deligne pairing on adelic line bundles).
 Thus, if PCF maps were Zariski dense, they would equidistribute the bifurcation measure.
 In order to get a contradiction, we inject the following crucial theorem working at the complex place. \begin{Theorem}[Robust strong bifurcations] Fix two integers $k,d\geq2$.
-There exists an non-empty analytic open subset $\Omega\subset \mathscr{M}_d^k(\mathbb{C})$ (resp. $\Omega\subset \mathscr{P}_d^2$) such that \begin{itemize} \item the open set $\Omega$ is contained in $\mathrm{supp}(\mu_{f,\mathrm{Crit}})$, \item the open set $\Omega$ contains no PCF conjugacy class. \end{itemize} \end{Theorem} Observe that we do not prove the theorem for the moduli space $\mathscr P_d^k$ when $k\geq3$.
-This is a technical issue that simply comes from the fact that our proof of the generic finiteness of the multiplier maps only works on $\mathscr M_d^k$ and $\mathscr P_d^2$.
+There exists a non-empty analytic open subset $\Omega\subset \mathscr{M}_d^k(\mathbb{C})$ (resp. $\Omega\subset \mathscr{P}_d^2$) such that \begin{itemize} \item the open set $\Omega$ is contained in $\mathrm{supp}(\mu_{f,\mathrm{Crit}})$, \item the open set $\Omega$ contains no PCF conjugacy class. \end{itemize} \end{Theorem} Observe that we do not prove the theorem for the moduli space $\mathscr P_d^k$ when $k\geq3$.
+This is a technical issue that comes from the fact that our proof of the generic finiteness of the multiplier maps only works on $\mathscr M_d^k$ and $\mathscr P_d^2$.
 The same result probably holds on $\mathscr P_d^k$ in all dimensions but our main motivation for the polynomial case is Theorem \ref{tm:uniformity} whose counterpart (see Theorem \ref{prop-empty-interior}) is weaker when $k\geq3.$